 The IoT Platform Controller serves as an interface between the Instantiator Pipeline and the IoT platform.
-It is responsible for creating and configuring Digital Twins of IoT devices through the API offered by IoT platforms, as well as removing inactive devices.
+It is responsible for creating and configuring IoT device representations through platform APIs, as well as removing inactive devices.
 The item creation process involves generating virtual counterparts of recognized devices by using the enriched fingerprints to establish necessary components such as data channels and control rules.
-The item deletion process ensures that inactive or removed devices are properly deregistered from the IoT platform, maintaining synchronization with the physical environment.
+This ensures that the IoT platform configuration automatically mimics the physical environment, maintaining a real-time representation of the IoT deployment.
+Such synchronization is crucial for ensuring that the platform accurately reflects the current state of the physical environment, enabling reliable monitoring and control.
+The item deletion process is responsible for deregistering inactive or disconnected devices from the IoT platform, thus maintaining synchronization with the physical environment.
+This is relevant as it prevents the platform from accumulating outdated device representations, which could lead to inefficiencies or errors in system operations.
+When a device is deleted, all associated data, including historical data, is removed from the platform.
+While the deletion of historical data may be a limitation in some cases, it is necessary to maintain synchronization and avoid clutter in dynamic IoT environments.